Jaime Graça

-Jaime da Silva Graça ([ˈʒajmɨ ˈɣɾasɐ]; 30 January 1942 – 28 February 2012) was a Portuguese football midfielder and coach.
+Jaime da Silva Graça ([ˈʒajmɨ ˈɣɾasɐ]; 30 January 1942 – 28 February 2012) was a Portuguese football midfielder and manager.

 Club career

 Born in Setúbal, Graça made his professional – and Primeira Liga – debut with local Vitória Futebol Clube, appearing in nearly 150 official games over five seasons and helping the Sadinos to three Taça de Portugal finals during his spell.

-In summer 1966, after scoring a combined 28 goals in his last two seasons with Vitória, he signed with S.L.
-Benfica, where he would win seven national championships and three Portuguese Cups, playing 229 matches all competitions comprised (29 goals).
-He netted the equaliser in the 1967–68 European Cup final, a 1–4 extra time loss against Manchester United.
+In summer 1966, after totalling 28 goals in his last two seasons with Vitória, he signed with S.L.
+Benfica, where he would win seven national championships and three Portuguese Cups, playing 229 matches in all competitions (29 goals).
+He equalised the 1967–68 European Cup final, a 4–1 extra time loss against Manchester United.

 On 5 December 1966, Benfica's new hydro massage bath short-circuited with seven players immersed.
 Luciano Fernandes was electrocuted before Graça – an electrician by trade before he became a professional footballer – could save himself and the others, and the team played the rest of that season in black.

 After featuring rarely during his latter years at the Estádio da Luz, the 33-year-old Graça returned to his first club, retiring from the game in 1977 with Portuguese top-flight (the only division he competed in) totals of 303 matches and 55 goals.
 He was in charge of C.D.
-Santa Clara as the Azores side were promoted to the second division in 1987, but could not prevent relegation the following year.
+Santa Clara as the Azores side were promoted to the Segunda Liga in 1987, but could not prevent relegation the following year.